 Your dog will eat poop right back because he likes the way it smells, and tastes.
 That’s gross, right?
 However, it is also true but there is something you can do about it.
 By making dog poop undesirable, you will be completely curbing the habit.

 One way of making his poop undesirable is to add canned pumpkin or pineapple in your pup’s food.
 This will make his poop undesirable and so your dog will not consume it.
-You can also use odor spray to keep your dog off eating poop which may cause him health problems.
+You can also use odor spray to keep your dog from eating poop which may cause him health problems.

 Adding meat tenderizer or hot sauce in the poop will turn your dog away and he will not consume his poop, or any other pet’s.

 e) Intensive Training.

 Dogs that have compulsive coprophagia may need extra training to curb the vice.
 This might need extra energy and time focussing on your dog to study his behavior and thus correcting them.
 This might sound easy to do but it is not actually easy in practice.

 Potty training for dogs is way harder than even teaching a child to use a potty.
 However, this does not mean that it is impossible but it will need you to invest your time and energy to train your dog.

 You should use words like, ‘go potty’ to make him get used to it.
 It can turn out to be a disappointment when he ends up soiling the floor instead.
 In this case, you should refrain from punishing or yelling at him.
 This will only make him even more afraid but he can always do it when you are not around.